 Trump indicted in case of alleged mishandling of government secrets

-Former President Donald Trump has been indicted as part of the special counsel probe into alleged mishandling of government secrets and obstruction.
+Former President Donald Trump has been indicted on federal charges for storing dozens of classified documents at his Florida resort and refusing to return them to the FBI and the National Archives.

-He faces seven counts including willful retention of info related to national defense, at least one false statements charge, and at least one charge related to obstruction, according to a source with knowledge of the charges.
+He faces seven counts including willful retention of information related to national defense, at least one false statements charge and at least one charge related to obstruction, according to a source with knowledge of the charges.
+Charging documents from a federal grand jury in Miami have not been made public.

+"I never thought it possible that such a thing could happen to a former President of the United States, who received far more votes than any sitting President in the History of our Country, and is currently leading, by far, all Candidates, both Democrat and Republican, in Polls of the 2024 Presidential Election.
+I AM AN INNOCENT MAN!"
+Trump said in a post on his Truth Social platform.

 Trump said in a statement that he has been summoned to appear in federal court in Miami on Tuesday.